Clerk & Responsible Finance Officer:

 Ansley Common

-Here you can see a view of the main street which shows some of the old miners cottages in the foreground and the new houses which have been sympathetically built to blend in with the old ones.
-In Ansley Common there is a church hall, a school, a community hall in the old peoples complex, a recreation ground, allotments and a couple of shops.
+Here you can see a view of Ansley Common from above which shows some of the old miners cottages in the foreground and the new houses which have been sympathetically built to blend in with the old ones.
+In Ansley Common there is St John's Church hall, Nursery Hill school, a community hall in the old peoples complex, a recreation ground, two sets of allotments and a couple of shops.

 Ansley Village

-This is the view from the village green, which shows one of the original pubs in the village (now a residence) and also the sculpture from the Heritage trail.
-Apart from the the Lord Nelson pub, Ansley Village has a church hall, a shop, a hairdressers, a recreation ground with a children's play area and allotments.
+This is the view of Ansley Village from the air.
+Apart from the Lord Nelson pub, Ansley Village has a church hall, a shop, a hairdressers, a recreation ground with a children's play area and allotments.
 And most importantly, on the entrance and exit to Ansley Village; the prominent Ansley Coal Mining Heritage Wheel.

 Birchley Heath

-Birchley Heath is by far the smallest of the three and this view is looking down the main road towards the park.
+Birchley Heath is by far the smallest of the three and this view is looking down from above towards the park.
 The park is leased by the Parish Council for a peppercorn rent but we have recently updated the play equipment and are very pleased with the result.
 There are no other facilities, although there is a shop and a Pub ( and a brewery!) in nearby Ridge Lane which is within walking distance.

 Church End